brightsole/hops/README.md

 # hops

 ## TODO
-- set up postman setup files for this service that use the url
 - backport the hop string representation into its nice user-useable variant
-- thoroughly test attemptHop
+  - may do it up the chain? unsure
+  - could do in frontend even
 - ship production
-- MAKE WORDS INTO STANDARDIZED WORDS